ItzMati/FemboyDiscordBot/README.md

 ## /leaderboard
 Shows a leaderboard for the Femboy guessing game

+## /send_boys
+Sends an image of cute boys, it works like the /send_images command but my friend wanted a command for specifically boys

+## /word_leaderboard {word}
+A leaderboard for who uses a specific word the most.

+## /top_words
+A leaderboard of the most used words in the channel, its usually I or the

+## /send_astolfo
+sends a picture of astolfo from the astolof.rocks api. thank god germans exist for this

+## /random_word
+sends a random word sentence and paragraph, usually makes no sense

 ## /help
 This sends a message that describes each command.
 Kind of like this read me but shorter and less detailed.